 P.S.
 You know that producing great content isn't just for fun—it's to generate leads for your business.
 If you want to learn more about how to generate the right leads, check out this free guide here.
 (You don't even have to fill out a form to download it!)

 Step 1: Tracking Inspiration

-Whether you’re a writer, a marketer, or a business owner, you’ve probably heard some variation of the following quote:
+Whether you’re a writer, a marketer, or an entrepreneur, you’ve probably heard some variation of the following quote:

 “There is no such thing as a new idea.
 It is impossible.
 We simply take a lot of old ideas and put them into a sort of mental kaleidoscope.” — Mark Twain

 Staying creative is difficult.
 So much so that when you Google “how to stay creative,” there are more than 826 million results.